darshangm/darshangm.github.io/_pages/about.md

 </script>

 I am a fifth-year Ph.D. candidate at UC Riverside in the Mechanical Engineering department.
 My advisor is [Prof. Fabio Pasqualetti](https://www.fabiopas.it/).
 Broadly, my research is focused on analyzing the behavior of robotic systems and embodied AI agents driven by black-boxes.
-I use probabilistic tools in dynamical systems theory and ML for analysis and control of robots and general nonlinear systems.
+I use probabilistic tools in control theory and ML in my research.

 I recently interned at the Honda Research Institute where I worked on probing human drivers for intention inference.
 Previously, I was a Research Assistant with [Dr. Pavankumar Tallapragada](https://ee.iisc.ac.in/~pavant/) at the Indian Institute of Science.
 I got my Bachelor of Engineering degree in Electrical and Electronics Engineering from RV College of Engineering, Bengaluru, India.